Bale Mountains holiday in Ethiopia

-PlanetOur clients are fully briefed in the best environmental practises before travelling on this tour to Ethiopia.
-This adventure involves hiking through very natural environments and we work with the policy of ‘take nothing but memories, Leave nothing but footprints’.
+PlanetOur clients are fully briefed on the best environmental practices before travelling on this tour to Ethiopia.
+This adventure involves hiking through very natural environments and we work with the policy of ‘take nothing but memories, leave nothing but footprints’.

 This means that we do not leave any foreign materials or waste in these environments from our camps, nor do we take any objects from the environment nor disturb its equilibrium by our presence or actions.

 We do not approach wild animals that we see in abundance on this trip as they may then be forced to fight or flee, which can cause them or you injury.